Philistino/shopscraper/README.md

 [![Build status](https://img.shields.io/github/workflow/status/Philistino/shopscraper/merge-to-main)](https://img.shields.io/github/workflow/status/Philistino/shopscraper/merge-to-main)
 [![License](https://img.shields.io/github/license/Philistino/shopscraper)](https://img.shields.io/github/license/Philistino/shopscraper)

-ShopScraper is a thin python wrapper for Shopify webshop product APIs used to scrape information from online stores.
+ShopScraper is a python wrapper for Shopify webshop product APIs for scraping product information.
 Every Shopify webshop has a "hidden" api with access to all of the store's products.
-This python package uses the requests library to grab the product information and return objects representing each product.
+This python package uses the requests library to grab the product information and yield objects representing each product.
 There are also convenience functions for saving to and reading from a JSON file.

 ```python
 >>> import shopscraper